rootcuts/rootcuts/README.md

 ###

-<p align="left">My name is Facundo Tiede and I'm a passionate guy for backend, cloud and cybersecurity, from Argentina</p>
+<p align="left">My name is Facundo Tiede and I'm a passionate guy for new tecnologies (front && back), cloud and cybersecurity, from Argentina</p>

 ###